 Valentine’s Day offer from Shadows of Africa:

-Mercury Himalayan Explorations sent email with several suggestions for the long weekend:
+Mercury Himalayan Explorations sent the email with several suggestions for the long weekend:

 School holidays is perfect timing to offer a family trip to discover Africa: